 What Is CSCS?

 The CSCS is the leading skill certification scheme in the UK construction industry.
 Its purpose is to define certain requirements that individuals within the profession have to meet.
 This allows any person to assess the skills and ability of a potential employee.
 It also allows for the company hiring a person to know that their employee meets a certain skill set before hiring.
 This provides the company with a bit of security and ensures that the employee can get jobs based on their skill level.
 The CSCS is a not-for-profit limited company.
 The Schemes are developed under contract with the CITB.
-One major way that the skillsets of employees are shown is through the CSCS cards.
+One major way that employees’ skillsets are shown is through the CSCS cards.

 What Are CSCS Cards?

 CSCS stands for Construction Skills-Certification Scheme.
-How are CSCS cards different than other forms of identification?
+How are CSCS cards different from other forms of identification?
 What helps to set CSCS cards apart is that they fulfil several requirements necessary for a business environment.
 They act as a certification of the cardholder’s identity.
 They are a certification of the qualifications of the card holder.
 Finally, they are a certification of the cardholder’s training.

 Why get CSCS related cards?
 Well, CSCS cards can allow you to show employers that you possess the correct identification and skillset to get the job done.
 In many contexts and trade professions, the CSCS identification is required.
 This is especially true on construction sites.
 Be aware that most workers will have to have CSCS identification when on the construction site.
 Be aware that CSCS identification is not a passport, competency card, guarantee of cardholder’s competence, a health and safety card, a card for off-site employees, or a certification of the cardholder’s fitness to work.
 If you need any additional information on CSCS cards, then look at their website.
 Also, contact them with a request if something is unclear or you believe you meet the qualifications for a particular card even though you do not have a certification requirement that is listed.